purplnay/mapped-routes/README.md

 # Using with Typescript

-Mapped Routes is written in Typescript, so the library comes with its type declarations and documentation.
+MappedRoutes is written in Typescript, so the library comes with type declarations and documentation.

-Some extra types are exported to help you type your routes.
+Some extra types are exported to help you type your routes, such as `RouteHandler`:

 ```typescript
 import { RouteHandler } from 'mapped-routes'